-First, a franchisor generally collects a franchise fee upfront from the buyer and also collects ongoing royalties.
+First, a franchisor generally collects a franchisee fee up front from the buyer and also collects ongoing royalties.
 What the buyer gets for these fees is access to a brand, a proven business model, comprehensive training, and ongoing support.

 The second difference is that in a franchise, the franchisor will require the franchisee to adhere to strict guidelines in the operation of the business.
 This is done because it is the franchisor’s name on the business.
-The brand must be protected for the benefit of all franchisees in the system.
-The service or product provided must be consistent from store to store and state to state.
+The brand must be protected for the benefit of all franchisees in the system and the service or product provided must be consistent from store to store and state to state.

-1. The Federal Trade Commission (FTC) regulates franchising at the federal level.
-For a business to be labeled a franchise, three elements must be in place:
+The Federal Trade Commission (FTC) regulates franchising at the federal level.
+In order for a business to be labeled a franchise, three elements must be in place:

 The FDD is of enormous value to a prospective franchisee and is the best way to differentiate the good franchisors from the bad.
 Franchisors must disclose any litigation they have faced, list all franchisees in the system, and address turnover, terminations, etc. Although not required, the FDD can also list the earnings potential for a franchise.